noah-pitts/noahpitts.studio/content/about.md

 +++

-Hello - Welcome to my studio.
+Hello - Welcome to my studio!

-My name is Noah - I do **data** by day, and **art** by night.
+My name is Noah.

+I'm a **Data Engineer** by day; **Artist** by night.

 I'm currently building websites, running blogs, writing stories, and bringing my ideas to *life*.

-If you would like to reach out, please head to the "Contact Me" page - I look forward to hearing from you.
+If you would like to reach out, please head to the "Contact" page - don't be a stranger!

 # 📸 Pictures